joeldalley/php-SimpleDocumenter/README.md

 <b>Outputs:</b>
 ```
 Primate defines the following constants: HAS_THUMBS
-All constants available in Primate: HAS_THUMBS, WARM_BLOODED, ANIMAL
+All constants available in Primate: HAS_THUMBS, HAS_HAIR, VEGETABLE
 Primate declares the following methods: grasp
 All methods available in Primate: grasp, shed, move
 ```